Frequently Asked Questions for Freshman Students Starting Spring 2016

 - During Orientation, will I be able to see the room I am assigned to in the fall?

-- Due to other events and conferences on campus, there is limited availability to show students their specific room.
-Students will get a chance to see some of the halls during their campus tour if they choose to participate.
+- Students will get a chance to see some of the halls during their campus tour if they choose to participate.
 Floor plans and pictures are available on the Housing & Residential Education website to assist students in planning.

 - What if I need to change or cancel my reservation?